neckberg/refreshingly-simple-slide-in-mobile-menu-widget/README.txt

 == Description ==

-**Perfectly Simple Mobile Menu Widget** will add a slide-in menu / widget to your WordPress site.
+**Refreshingly Simple Slide-in Mobile Menu Widget** will add a slide-in menu / widget to your WordPress site.

-Simply install, add widgets to the 'PSMMW Mobile Drawer' / 'PSMMW Slide-In Menu', and "voila!" - You will have a perfectly functioning slide-in menu!
+Simply install, add widgets to the 'RSSMMW Mobile Drawer' / 'RSSMMW Slide-In Menu', and "voila!" - You will have a perfectly functioning slide-in menu!

 Most mobile menu plugins suffer from a few problems:
 1. They are over styled, and don't match the rest of your theme